Scratching My Head Again

 <--returns next call to factorial(3)--

---> and so on, the stack never needing more than 1 entry
+--> and so on, the stack never needing more than 2 entries

-The neat part about this is the compiler doesn’t need to “guess” when tail recursion will happen.
-Because tail-call optimization applies only when a function ends by immediately returning the call of another function, when it evaluates a block of code, it can evaluate everything except the last line, and instead return the last line to be evaluated after the C call frame is removed from the stack.
+The neat part about this is the compiler doesn’t need to “guess” when it needs to eliminate a tail-call.
+Because, by definition, tail-call elimination applies only when a function ends by immediately returning the call of another function, when it evaluates a block of code, it can evaluate everything except the last call, and instead return the last line to be evaluated after the C call frame is removed from the stack.
 Neato!

 Tcl